List of DC Comics characters: R: Dante Ramon in other media

+Rana Dorada

+Rana Dorada is a character appearing in American comic books published by DC Comics.
+The character was created by writer Mark Waid and artist Dan Mora, and made his first appearance in Batman/Superman: World's Finest #21 (November 2023).

 Ranx the Sentient City

 Ranx the Sentient City is a character appearing in American comic books published by DC Comics.
 It is a sentient planetoid and member of the Sinestro Corps.